IceCreamYou/THREE.Terrain/roadmap.md

 ## 2.0

-Make the API more consistent
-Write documentation that's not in the code
+Make the API more consistent: naming (e.g. use "elevation" instead of "height"), capitalization, method and property grouping Write documentation that's not in the code
 Fix Smoothing to use a smoothing factor (a multiplier for how close the point should move to the average) instead of a weight for the target point
 Implement helper functions to convert from a 1D Vector3 array to/from a 1D and 2D float array, and convert the generator and filter functions to operate on those